scala/scala-lang/_posts/2019-03-18-announcing-new-community-representative.md

 by: Darja Jovanovic
 ---

-On the 6th of March 2019 the Scala Center Advisory Board welcomed Rob Norris as a new member, succeeding Lars Hupel in the Community Representative role, alongside Bill Venners.
+The Scala Center Advisory Board welcomes **Rob Norris** as a Community Representative.

+Rob succeeds [Lars Hupel](https://lars.hupel.info) in the Community Representative role.
+(Bill Venners continues as the other Community Representative.)

-The Scala Center team sincerely thanks Lars for his great work since the beginning of the Center, 3 years ago, writing and presenting community proposals (see: [SCP-011](https://github.com/scalacenter/advisoryboard/blob/master/proposals/011-debugging-symbols.md); [SCP-013](https://github.com/scalacenter/advisoryboard/blob/master/proposals/013-sbt-migration.md)).
+The Scala Center team sincerely thanks Lars for his great work since the beginning of the Center three years ago.
+He has written and presented community proposals (see: [SCP-011](https://github.com/scalacenter/advisoryboard/blob/master/proposals/011-debugging-symbols.md); [SCP-013](https://github.com/scalacenter/advisoryboard/blob/master/proposals/013-sbt-migration.md)) and relayed community feedback and sentiment to the board.

-We are also grateful that Rob accepted our invitation and looking forward to working together during his time on the board.
+We are grateful that Rob has accepted our invitation, and we look forward to working together during his time on the board.

+Rob, aka [tpolecat](http://tpolecat.github.io/about.html), is familiar in the Scala community for:

+* his leadership role in [Typelevel](https://typelevel.org/)
+* his popular open-source projects, including [Doobie](https://github.com/tpolecat/doobie) (a database library) and [Tut](https://github.com/tpolecat/tut) (a tool for machine-checked documentation)
+* his many conference talks on pure-functional programming
+* his tireless efforts on [Gitter](https://gitter.im/scala/scala) and IRC to help newcomers learn Scala and functional programming

+At his day job, he writes Scala code at the [Gemini Observatory](http://www.gemini.edu/), supporting astronomy research.

 Keep reading to find out more about the Community Representative role, how to get in touch, share your opinion or submit a proposal.

 **Did you know?** The Scala Center’s Advisory Board is a forum for proposing and discussing initiatives which benefit the Scala open-source ecosystem or the Scala educational landscape.
 Each board member, in consultation with the Scala Center, may propose initiatives for consideration.